magic-jojo/tracker/docs/ConfigDB.md

 		UNIQUE (avid, owner)
 	);

+For the web application, we need a (hashed) password for each owner.

+	CREATE TABLE passwords (
+		ownid 		UUID    NOT NULL PRIMARY KEY,
+		username	VARCHAR(64),
+		password	VARCHAR(128)
+	);

+The username is the SL username (not the display name), the password is the clear text password from the app.

 For the locations table, we allow an optional time limit per region.
 We can use the travel timer to timeout a stay in this region as well.
 A timelimit of 0 means 'no time limit,' of course.